FonNkwenti/tf-route53-phz-cross-vpc/Alias_record/README.md

    terraform apply --auto-approve
    ```

-7. Your will have the following outputs:
+7. Your will have similar to the below snippet:

    ```bash
    Apply complete!
 Resources: 27 added, 0 changed, 0 destroyed.